 Duke University strongly affirms the essential role that research and education involving live animals has in the advancement of biological and medical knowledge.
 Further, Duke University acknowledges that animals used in biomedical research and education should receive the best possible care and treatment.

-The Duke Institutional Animal Care and Use Committee (IACUC) is a Committee of scientist, nonscientist, veterinarians, and community members.
+The Duke Institutional Animal Care and Use Committee (IACUC) is a committee of scientists, nonscientists, veterinarians, and community members.
 It has the responsibility of overseeing and routinely evaluating the Duke Animal Care and Use Program.
 This is achieved through the evaluation of the care, treatment, housing, and use of animals that are under the Duke Animal Care and Use Program.
 In addition, the IACUC helps certify compliance with regulatory and oversight standards.
 Duke’s IACUC Chair is Dr. Anna Hampton.

 The Office of Animal Welfare Assurance (OAWA) is the administrative unit that helps the IACUC fulfill its institutional, regulatory, and oversight responsibilities.
 In addition, OAWA provides customer service to all participants of the Duke Animal Care and Use Program.